c1im4cu5/Vyper-ERC721/README.md

                 ]
 }
 ```
+When uploading these files to IPFS, you must upload them in a folder!
+Do not upload the individual files to IPFS.
+While this is certainly possible, we'll need to reference the individual "json" file as seen in the script above.
+Uploading an entire folder (even with one file) is required.

 ## IPFS
 If you have not acquinted yourself ipfs, please take the time to do so.
 In a quick summation, ipfs (interplanetary file system) will give us a hash of the document/file/folder that is provided to the filesystem.
 If the item is altered, it receives a different hash.